You Google your company and BAM! Everything changes. How is this affecting prospects? Are sales ...

 NoIndex is a meta tag that speaks directly to the search engine crawlers or robots.
 The message conveyed by the noindex meta tag is for the crawler and indexer programs to stay away from the Web page or document.
 The noindex tag can be used by search engine optimization (SEO) and reputation management professionals to keep specific content from being indexed, meaning that it will be invisible to Internet searchers.
 Noindex can be used for testing purposes, or in certain cases when duplicate content may be a concern.

 On-page SEO factors are steps taken on the target site to improve search engine rankings.
-They include title tag, meta description, content, and linking best practices on the site whose rankings are being improved.
+They include the title tag, meta description, content, and linking best practices on the site whose rankings are being improved.

 An Online Audit is a process of inquiry and study into the visible online perception of a brand, a company or a person.

 The online audit is one of the initial steps taken by good reputation management firms when they are retained by clients.
 The online audit consists of an assessment of the client's Internet image.
-It begins with a series of search engine queries followed by analysis of the name space and the accuracy of the content found in relation to the client.
+It begins with a series of search engine queries followed by an analysis of the name space and the accuracy of the content found in relation to the client.

 Other factors assessed in the online audit include the ratio of good mentions in comparison to negative commentary; this sense of a general perception gives reputation managers a reference point from which strategies can be formulated.